Za-Sang/ZomiLanguage/README.md

 # 🌟 Zomi Language: Open-Source Language Resource

 Welcome to the **[Zomi Language](https://github.com/AMIDHRP/ZomiLanguage)** project, an open-source initiative to preserve and promote the Zomi language.
-This repository provides datasets for Zomi-English translations, dialect variations, and evaluation sets, all under the **[CC-BY-4.0 license](https://creativecommons.org/licenses/by/4.0/)**.
+This repository provides datasets for Zomi-English translations and evaluation sets, all under the **[CC-BY-4.0 license](https://creativecommons.org/licenses/by/4.0/)**.
 Our goal is to support AI/ML training, language preservation, and digital inclusion for the Zomi-speaking community.

 🌐 Explore the project website: [https://github.com/AMIDHRP/ZomiLanguage](https://github.com/AMIDHRP/ZomiLanguage)